-The Trust Board and leadership of the school recognise the serious implications for all concerned when the use of physical intervention becomes necessary.
+The Trust Board, Regional Governing Body and leadership of each school within Veritas MAT recognise the serious implications for all concerned when the use of physical intervention becomes necessary.

-This policy has been formulated to ensure that children and young people, parents and staff are fully aware of the context for the school's response to behaviour that-requires physical intervention.
+This policy has been formulated to ensure that children and young people, parents and staff are fully aware of the context for the school's response to behaviour thatrequires physical intervention.
 Further it is designed to provide detailed guidance for all concerned regarding the use of holding, escorting and restraint, including when it is appropriate to physically intervene and what strategies must be used in so doing.